BenKluger/323-Projects/Project2/README.md

+## To view the final project submission, select PrimsKrusk.py

 This is the expected table output for the first input.txt given, as well as the updated (I made the vertices start from 0 instead of 1) tree graph.

 (Windows Key + shift + s